 Evidence & Inference is a one-semester course that teaches advanced research techniques for journalists, specifically skills in gathering and assessing information that are adapted from other disciplines throughout the university.
 These include understanding statistics, conducting rigorous interviews, and grappling with the work of experts.
 The course also teaches a disciplined “journalistic method” of testing assumptions and hypotheses, recognizing ways that narrative can distort the truth, and making sure that reporting is both solid and transparent.

-A distinguished group of academic from Columbia University and elsewhere help teach the course.
+A distinguished group of academics from Columbia University and elsewhere help teach the course.
 Recent guests have included psychologist Tory Higgins, oral historian Mary Marshall Clark, and biostatistician Jessica Ancker.

 History of Journalism for Journalists provides an overview of American journalism from Colonial days to the present.
 It emphasizes the relationship of journalism to other institutions in a democracy, examining how the role of the press emerged, how it has changed, and how this role is similar or different from that in other democracies.